Dual spaces of geodesic currents: Completeness

 \subsection{Multi-curves and currents with type 2}

 In Definition~\ref{def:currentdual} we introduced the dual of geodesic currents.
-The first observation is that, by the definition of $X_{\mu}$, if $\mu$ is a multi-curve, any two points in $X_{\mu}$ are a uniform $d_{\mu}$ distance apart.
+The first observation is that, by the definition of $X_{\mu}$, if $\mu$ is a multi-curve, any the distance between two distinct points in $X_{\mu}$ is uniformly bounded from below.
 Therefore, it follows vacuously that

 \begin{lemma} If $\mu$ is a multi-curve, then the dual $X_{\mu}$ is complete. \end{lemma}

 We will now show that if $\mu$ is a non-discrete measured lamination, i.e. a type 2 current, then $X_{\mu}$ is not complete.